ivy-llc/ivy/docs/partial_source/contributing/8_data_types.rst

 are all convenience functions.

 `ivy.default_dtype`_ is arguably the most important function.
-Any function in the functional API that receives a :code:`dtype` argument will make use of this, as explained below.
+Any function in the functional API that receives a :code:`dtype` argument will make use of this function, as explained below.

 Arguments in other Functions